yodaos-project/ShadowNode/README.md

 In desktop and embedable ecosystem, the service via `DBus` is quite normal, in shadow-node, the `DBus` will be the built-in module.
 For detailed API, see [IoT.js-API-DBUS](docs/api/IoT.js-API-DBUS.md).

-The `MQTT` protocol is used for communication between IoT devices, then [shadow-node][] would support this protocol natively, and we keep the API consistent with the pop library [MQTT.js][].
+The `MQTT` protocol is used for communication between IoT devices, then [ShadowNode][] would support this protocol natively, and we keep the API consistent with the pop library [MQTT.js][].
 See [IoT.js-API-MQTT](docs/api/IoT.js-API-MQTT.md) for details.